urbanjost/M_starpac/README.md

       For the  autoregressive  spectrum family  of subroutines,  the  suffix  S feature allows the user to indicate:
-      1)  the order of the autoregressive model to be used for  the autoregres- sive spectrum;
+      1)  the order of the autoregressive model to be used for  the autoregressive spectrum;
       2)  the lag window truncation point to be used for the Fourier spectrum;
       3)  the frequency range and  the number of frequencies within  this range at which the spectrum is to be computed; and